 The Durie-Salmon system has traditionally been used for the staging of myeloma.
 This staging system is good for assessing the extent of the disease or size of the tumor.
-According to this system there are three stages; each stage is further subclassified into A or B depending on whether kidney function has been affected (with the subclassification B meaning there is significant kidney damage).
+According to this system, there are three stages, stages I, II or III (1, 2 or 3).
+Each stage is further subclassified into A or B depending on whether kidney function has been affected, with the subclassification B meaning there is significant kidney damage.

 Stage I: Many patients with stage I myeloma show no symptoms because there are fewer cancer cells in the body.
 If the cancer has affected kidney function, the prognosis may be worse regardless of the stage.
 Factors characteristic of stage I include:

 - Number of red blood cells within or slightly below normal range

 - Normal amount of calcium in the blood